phamkv/AWT_PortGame/README.txt

 If needed, click on Add -> Web

-Set Export Path to index.html and in an empty folder (should be outside the Godot Project)
+Set Export Path to index.html and in an empty folder (should be outside the Godot Project, example: ../GodotBuild/index.html)

 Click on Export All...